d-khan/Python-exercise/Variables.md

 # Programming variables

-Variables are human-friendly name of memory locations
+Variables are human-friendly names of memory locations

 ## Objective